Bion Environmental Technologies, Inc., is publicly-traded on the OTC Markets QB: BNET

 The US EPA, USDA, Office of Management and Budget and other federal agencies support a voluntary market-driven strategy that will engage the private sector to provide solutions.
 Legislation was introduced in U.S. Congress in 2017 to apply the U.S. energy tax credit to nutrient recovery projects.
 The Trump Administration has expressed its support of market-driven strategies that reduce costs.
 They have also threatened to substantially reduce federal funding for both EPA and environmental and conservation funding, which would further drive the need for more cost-effective spending.

 Former Executive Deputy Secretary of Programs

 Bion’s treatment solutions are a combination of biological, mechanical, and thermal processes that are proven in commercial operations and have been accepted by EPA, USDA and other regulatory agencies.
 Bion’s core biological processes are protected by seven U.S. patents, with two pending, and six international patents, with applications pending in the EU, New Zealand, Mexico, Brazil, Argentina and Australia.
 There is no other known cost-effective technology that provides Bion’s level of treatment of wet livestock waste.

 Bion systems can remove and recover nutrients in livestock wastewater at a fraction of the cost of traditional wastewater treatment options, including current agricultural practices.
-And unlike most of our agricultural practices, Bion’s nutrient reductions can be measured and quantified like a point source.
+And unlike most agricultural practices, Bion’s nutrient reductions can be measured and quantified like a point source.
 Further, nutrients are stabilized into a more ‘available’ form for crops, which creates better efficiency and much less impact on the environment.